chengchengchenchen/MCS-Research-Project/meeting/agenda12.md

 1. I updated the generation module code last week, and this week I will run the full pipeline.

+2. And performing background inpainting may help address the issue of poor performance on object categories that the model has not previously seen.

-2. Whether it’s possible to take a bus from Adelaide Airport to the city?
+3. Whether it’s possible to take a bus from Adelaide Airport to the city?

-3. Is Louis still unsure about attending?
+4. Is Louis still unsure about attending?
 Should I go ahead and book my own flights and accommodation?

-4. If I stay in Adelaide for the weekend and book a flight back on Sunday, will that affect the reimbursement?
+5. If I stay in Adelaide for the weekend and book a flight back on Sunday, will that affect the reimbursement?